flyteorg/flytekit/plugins/flytekit-wandb/README.md

     return train()
 ```

-W&B requires an API key to authenticate with their service.
+Weights and Biases requires an API key to authenticate with their service.
 In the above example,
 the secret is created using
 [Flyte's Secrets manager](https://docs.flyte.org/en/latest/user_guide/productionizing/secrets.html).